R3ym0nd0/Frontend-Development/Portfolio/MyWebPortfolio (v0.0.1)/README.md

-# Web Portfolio v0.0.1
+# Website Portfolio v0.0.1

-Welcome to the first version of my personal portfolio!
+Welcome to the first version of my Website portfolio!
 This project is part of my journey as an aspiring Web Penetration Tester who’s currently exploring front-end development to better understand how websites are built.
 ## 📸 Image
 ![Screenshot_2025-04-09_08_51_23](https://github.com/user-attachments/assets/e31fb201-e737-4498-92fc-5696d2c18f91)